maliksaqibahmad/maliksaqibahmad/README.md

 - 🌱 I’m currently learning advanced JavaScript frameworks like React and Node.js.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about web development, JavaScript, or any tech-related topics.
-- 📫 How to reach me: [Email](mailto:your-email@example.com), [LinkedIn](https://www.linkedin.com/in/your-profile/)
+- 📫 How to reach me: [Email](mailto:maliksaqibahmad.dev@proton.me), [LinkedIn](https://www.linkedin.com/in/maliksaqibahmad/)
-- ⚡ Fun fact: I love to solve puzzles and play chess.
+- ⚡ Fun fact: I love to write and solve tech problems.

 ## 🛠️ Technologies & Tools